Huda11Baig/indoor-mapmaking/README.md

 # Indoor Mapmaking: From Map Drawing to Navigable Representations

 This repository addresses the problem of creating a map representation of indoor spaces from indoor floorplans.
 It implements a multi-stage pipeline which takes a PNG image of an indoor floorplan (originally a CAD dwg file which has been exported to a PNG image) as input and attempts to output a graph structure that reasonably represents the indoor floorplan.
-This implementation was originally created as part of Huda Baig's Undergraduate Senior Thesis at Carnegie Mellon University in Qatar and then continued by a separate research team at Carnegie Mellon University in Qatar as part of a larger indoor navigation research project.
+This implementation was originally created as part of Huda Baig's Undergraduate Senior Thesis at Carnegie Mellon University in Qatar and then continued in [this repository](https://github.com/morshed-research/cad2map/tree/main) by a separate research team at Carnegie Mellon University in Qatar as part of a larger indoor navigation research project.

 ## Dependencies